GWEP Coordinating Center

 What Does the GWEP Coordinating Center Do?

-The GWEP-CC supports GWEP awardees by bringing them together for national meetings, providing resources to be used towards products, memberships, and meeting travel, as well as offering other educational and networking opportunities including webinars and advocacy training.
+The GWEP-CC supports GWEP awardees by bringing them together for national meetings, providing resources to be used towards clinical content products, memberships, and meeting travel, as well as offering other educational and networking opportunities including webinars and advocacy training.

 Back to Top